webxbeyond/elnk-pro-link-shortener-npm-package/readme.md

-# Elnk.pro Link Shortener - NPM Package
+# Elnk - NPM Package

 A comprehensive Node.js library for creating and managing short URLs using the elnk.pro API.
 This package provides a complete, promise-based interface for interacting with the elnk.pro link shortening service.